MicrosoftDocs/architecture-center/docs/hybrid/azure-files-private.md

 - **Azure Private Endpoint** - is a network interface that connects you privately and securely to a service powered by Azure Private Link, in our case, Azure file sync private endpoint connects to Azure file sync, and Azure files private endpoint connects to Azure files.

 ## Traffic flows
-After enabling Azure file sync and Azure files, Azure file shares can be accessed in two ways, local cache mode or remote mode, in both modes, client uses existing AD DS credentials to authenticate itself.
+After enabling Azure file sync and Azure files, Azure file shares can be accessed in two modes, local cache mode or remote mode, in both modes, client uses existing AD DS credentials to authenticate itself.

 - Local cache mode - Client accesses files and file shares through cloud tiering enabled local file server.
 When a user opens a file from local file server, file data is either served from file server local cache, or Azure File Sync agent seamlessly recalls the file data from Azure Files.
 In above architecture diagram, it happens between component 1 and 4.